jtgry/AAS/_pages/recent-news.md

 menu_position: 1

 ---
 # ATTENTION: THE WINTER MEETING HAS CHANGED VENUES!
-WE ARE NOW AT ROOSTER HALL, DEMOPOLIST!!!!
+WE ARE NOW AT ROOSTER HALL, DEMOPOLIS!!!!

 # Winter Meeting